We know you have questions

 We do not have a preference for either the SAT or the ACT.
-Test results from any of your high school years are acceptable, although we encourage senior-year testing.
+Test results from any of your high school years are acceptable.

 WashU accepts self-reported scores on the Common and Coalition applications.
 We hope this policy will make the application more accessible for you, since you will no longer have to formally request scores and pay for them to be sent to WashU.
 If you enroll at WashU and submitted unofficial scores, we will then ask you to send official score reports from testing agencies (ACT code: 2386; SAT code: 6929).

 For the ACT, Washington University considers your highest section scores across all the test dates that you submit.
 If you take both the ACT and SAT, we will consider whichever set of scores is most advantageous to you.
 We will “Super Score” your ACT or SAT scores and consider your highest section scores across all test dates you submit (we will accept individual section retakes on the ACT).
 The last test date accepted will be the December testing (October if applying Early Decision I).